treyhunner/treyhunner.github.com/source/_posts/2018-04-27-how-to-make-the-most-of-your-first-pycon-an-introverts-guide.markdown

 The talks at PyCon are typically **uploaded to YouTube within 24 hours after the talk ends**.
 That means that you can spend your evening watching the talks you missed the day before or you can watch the talks when you go home.
 I'm not suggesting you shouldn't watch talks at PyCon.
 I am suggesting that **you don't need to worry about attending every talk**.

 So how should I decide which talks to go to?
 I've chatted with folks who purposely go exclusively to talks on topics they're not normally interested in.
 I also know people who **love going to the keynotes and the lightning talks** but hang out in the hallway (I'll talk about the hallway track later) or attend open spaces the rest of the time.

-Personally I try to go to **talks with speakers who seem passionate about their subject matter** because I find those to be much more entertaining and engaging in a live setting.
-I'm also one of those people who attends very few talks and spends a lot of time in open spaces and the in hallway.
+I'm personally one of those people who **attends very few talks** and spends a lot of time in open spaces and the in hallway.

 **You cannot and will not do everything there is to do at PyCon**.